Skip to main content

 Manual way

-It's also possible to manually register ReverseProvisioningTemplate entities from the Catalog Import page https://<witboost-url>/catalog-import (Builder > Templates > Register Existing Component button) by referencing the reverse-provisioning-template.yaml git location.
+It's also possible to manually register ReverseProvisioningTemplate entities from the Catalog Import page https://<witboost-url>/scaffolder/import (Builder > Templates > Register Template button) by providing the URL of reverse-provisioning-template.yaml.

 Manual registration